 A covalent bond is usually formed when 2 non-metals atoms join and share a pair of electrons EQUALLY between them.
-You should be familiar with covalent bonds from your gcse chemistry course.
-The diagram below shows a covalent bond formed between 2 atoms of hydrogen.
-You should recall that the two electrons in the covalent bond between the hydrogen atoms are attracted to each of the positively charged hydrogen nuclei.
-The two electrons will feel the same positive attractive force from each nucleus since both nuclei contain 1 positively charged proton.
-This means that that the two electrons are shared equally.
+The diagram below shows a covalent bond formed between 2 atoms of hydrogen, you should recall that the two electrons in the covalent bond between the two hydrogen atoms are attracted to each of the positively charged hydrogen nuclei.
+The two negatively charged electrons will feel the same attractive force from each nucleus since both nuclei contain 1 positively charged proton.
+This means that that the two electrons are shared equally between the two hydrogen atoms.
 You will no doubt have learned from your gcse course that a covalent bond involves the equal sharing of a pair of electrons.
+This is outlined in the diagram below:

 However what happens if the molecule contains different atoms?
 Will the electrons in the covalent bond still be shared equally this time?
 Consider as an example a molecule of hydrogen fluoride.

-The fluorine atom has a much larger nuclear charge (+9) compared the the (+1) charge
+The fluorine atom has a much larger nuclear charge (+9) compared the (+1) nuclear charge

-in the hydrogen nucleus, so the fluorine atom will be better at attracting the electrons in the
+in the hydrogen nucleus, so the fluorine atom will be more able to attract the electrons in the

 atom is